Thom Gatewood

-Thomas Gatewood, Jr. (born March 7, 1950) is a former American football wide receiver in the National Football League.
-He was drafted by the New York Giants in the fifth round of the 1972 NFL Draft.
-He played college football at Notre Dame.
+Thomas Gatewood Jr. (born March 7, 1950) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the New York Giants in the fifth round of the 1972 NFL draft.
+He played college football for the Notre Dame Fighting Irish.

+Early life

+Gatewood grew up in Baltimore.
+He was second of Thomas and Wilhelmina’s six children.
+He attended Baltimore City Public Schools where he was a straight-A student.
+Unbeknownst to his parents, who emphasized academics, he played football in high school at Baltimore City College where he started as a sophomore on a junior varsity that was undefeated and unscored upon.
+He then started at wide receiver/tight end in both his junior and senior years.
+He was coached by George Young, who later became the General Manager of the New York Giants.
+His teams won championships both years and he was recruited by dozens of schools.

 College career

 While at Notre Dame, Gatewood set many receiving records, many of which were not broken until at least 30 years later.
 During his career he had 157 receptions for 2,283 yards and 19 touchdowns.
 In 1970, he was a consensus All-American after a then school record 77 receptions for 1,123 yards.
 The record was broken in 2006 by Jeff Samardzija who had 78.
 His 157 career receptions were also a record until 2006 when both Samardzija and Rhema McKnight broke it.
 Gatewood still holds the record for the most catches per game in a season with 7.7.

 Professional career

-Gatewood was drafted by the New York Giants in the fifth round of the 1972 NFL Draft.
+Gatewood was selected by the New York Giants in the fifth round of the 1972 NFL draft.
 He played in seventeen games over two seasons, recording no receptions.